bjpop/gurita/docs/index.rst

 Example command
 ---------------

-The following hatch command generates a box plot of data from a file called ``iris.csv``, the Y-axis represents the ``sepal_length`` numerical feature, and the X-axis is grouped by the ``species`` feature.
+The following Hatch command generates a box plot of data from a file called ``iris.csv``, the Y-axis represents the ``sepal_length`` numerical feature, and the X-axis is grouped by the ``species`` feature.
 The goal of this plot is to show the distribution of sepal length of the three different species of iris flowers contained in the data set.